Teapack1/cheat-sheet/git.md

 -  Pushes all the modified local objects to the remote repository and advances its branches.<br>
 `git push <remote> <branch>`

+-  Pushes and replaces everything present on the repo.<br>
+`git push --force <remote> <branch>`

 - Downloads commits, files, and refs from a remote repository into your local repo.
 It updates your remote-tracking branches (e.g., origin/main).
 This command fetches the new data from the remote repository but does not integrate any of this new data into your working files or local branches.:<br>
 `git fetch <remote>`

+  <b>`HEAD~1` refers to the commit before the latest commit, `HEAD~2` refers to two commits before the latest, and so on.</b>

+-  If you just want to undo the commit but keep all changes from that commit staged (i.e., ready to be recommitted).<br>
+`git reset --soft HEAD~1`

+-  If you prefer to undo the last commit and also unstage the changes (returning them to your working directory).<br>
+`git reset HEAD~1`

+-  To completely undo the last commit and discard all changes made in that commit, run.<br>
+`git reset --hard HEAD~1`

+-  this will create a new commit that undoes the changes of the last commit.<br>
+`git revert HEAD`

 -  Description: Temporarily stores all the modified tracked files.<br>
 `git stash`